WATER SPEED RECORD HISTORY

 Until November 20, 1977, every official water speed record had been set by an American or Briton.
 That day Australian Ken Warby broke the Anglo-American domination when he piloted his Spirit of Australia to 288.6 mph (464.5 km/h) to beat Lee Taylor’s record.
 Warby, who had built the craft in his back yard, used the publicity to find sponsorship to pay for improvements to the Spirit.
 On October 8 1978 Warby travelled to Blowering Dam, Australia, and broke both the 300 mph (483 km/h) and 500 km/h barriers with an average speed of 317.18 mph (510 km/h).

 Despite the high fatality rate, the record is still coveted by boat enthusiasts and racers.
-Currently there are three major projects aiming for the record.
-The British Quicksilver, The American Challenge project, and spurred into action by the new challengers, Ken Warby has also built a new boat.
+In this period there were three major projects aiming for the record.
+The British Quicksilver, The American Challenge project, and spurred into action by the new challengers, Ken Warby had also built a new boat.

 While we consider most of the information above is accurate please do not treat it as an absolute reference.

-The content of this website is copyright © and design copyright 1991 and 2005 Electrick Publications and NJK.
+The content of this website is copyright © and design copyright 1991 and 2019 Electrick Publications.
 All rights reserved.
-The bird logo and name Bluebird and Blue Max are trademarks.
-The BE2 and BE3 vehicle shape and configuration are registered designs ®.
-All other trademarks are hereby acknowledged.
 Max Energy Limited is an environmental educational charity.